brutalexcess/StoryDev/README.md

 ========
 This is an engine and interactive story editor in-one to develop games with a focus on story.

+You may find it easier to install this product, without the source code, by downloading the [ZIP file from MEGA](https://mega.co.nz/#!tIN2EYbL!neb4j5Guc2PtWIQvEmnTOt8UrfRL3B_1RHMBlkzM_48).

 Getting Started
 ===============
 Before you can use this Editor, you will need Windows XP Home Edition or later with the .NET Framework 4 (or later) installed.
 To compile your video game, you are also going to need to install the Haxe Toolkit along with LIME and OpenFL.
 Firstly, visit the [Haxe](http://haxe.org/) website and download the latest Haxe toolkit.
 When downloaded, install the package.